kcsubham/Dark_Theme_FireFox/README.md

-# Black Proton Theme for Firefox
+# Black  Theme for Firefox
 ![](https://imgur.com/7OFEZcL.png)

 - First of all go to firefox and go to `about:config`